-The woman is asked whether she has other symptoms, particularly abdominal pain, diarrhea, and constipation, and how her symptoms have affected her and her family—whether she can work and care for her children.
-The woman is also asked about vomiting in previous pregnancies, about previous abdominal surgery, and use of drugs that may contribute to vomiting.
+The doctor asks the woman if she has other symptoms, particularly abdominal pain, diarrhea, and constipation, and how her symptoms have affected her and her family—whether she can work and care for herself and her children.
+The doctor also asks about vomiting in previous pregnancies, about previous abdominal surgery, and use of medications that may contribute to vomiting.

 Began after the 1st trimester